neilmorton/GetRated/README.md

 Purpose
 ----------

-GetRated is a handy class to help you promote your iPhone apps by using SKStoreReviewController in iOS 10.3 and later to prompt users to rate the app after using it for a few days.
+GetRated is a handy class to help you promote your iPhone apps by using SKStoreReviewController in iOS 10.3 and later to prompt users to rate your app after using it for a few days.
 This approach is one of the best ways to get positive ratings by targetting only regular users (who presumably like the app or they wouldn't keep using it!).

 Supported OS & SDK Versions